Read over pointers from the following topics:

 What is the tax impact of the Tuition Assistance Benefit?

-The tax impact of using the Tuition Assistance Benefit will vary based on an employee's income level and usage of the benefit.
+The tax impact of using the tuition assistance benefit varies based on the course level, amount of tuition waived per calendar year (January-December) and whether an employee or a dependent is using the benefit.
 See our taxes page for more information.

 When will I be taxed?

 Taxation on the Tuition Assistance Benefit is calculated on the calendar year, from January to December.
-(This is different than how tuition credits are given, which is based on the academic year.)
+Note: This is different than how tuition credits are given, which is based on the academic year.

 What are the rates on which I will be taxed?

 You will be taxed at supplemental rates of federal, state, Social Security and Medicare.
-For the supplemental federal and state tax rate, please visit Employee Services' Tax Calculations page.
 For supplemental Social Security and Medicare tax rates, please visit The IRS' tax topics Web page.

 Using the Benefit